 This research was conducted on high school students in Yogyakarta, Indonesia.
 Interviews and digital tracking were conducted with 15 students from various criteria.
 The informant criteria are based on major, grade, gender, and school origin (public or private school).
 This study used a phenomenological approach to investigate human experience (Holstein & Gubrium, 2009).
 The phenomenological approach used in this study tends towards descriptive phenomenological research (FPD), where this version of the study emphasizes describing the experience to the essence of the experience itself (Kahija, 2017).
 Phenomenology is used in this study to see the experience in the formation of Googling from the student by deepening the activities and experiences of surfing in search of information.
 In this study, the phenomenological approach was insufficient to reveal the data.

 Research on Googling requires understanding the digital world to search for data or information usually searched through search engines.
 A digital approach/method is needed to explore the data in the history data when individuals search in the digital realm.
 A digital method approaches the website as data (Rogers, 2015).
 The digital approach used in this study is more inclined towards digital ethnography.
 According to Dhiraj Murthy (Pink et al., 2016), digital ethnography is the core of data retrieval methods originating or mediated by computers.
-In this study, digital ethnography (sociology) methods are used to see how people use digital equipment not only at the technical level but in activities.
+In this study, digital ethnography (sociology) methods are used to see how people use digital equipment at the technical level and in activities.
 Digital ethnography (sociology) applies social methods to analyze digital social life and looks at the relationship between social life and its analysis related to changes in the context of digitalization.

 Data analysis was carried out based on the phenomenological approach developed by Moustakas (2010).
 First, a phenomenological reduction is carried out by reading the interview transcript repeatedly, aligning data from all informants and grouping them.
 The grouped data are described, interpreted and synthesized to obtain essential findings.
 Analysis was also carried out from digital traces to explore data based on search attributes, classify them and interpret them to support the findings from the interviews.